 I don't know.

-That means you're talking about eliminating the legislative filibuster.
+You're talking about eliminating the legislative filibuster.

 They're trying to get rid of that.

-By the way, since 2001, Democrats have used the filibuster eight hundred and six times.
+By the way, since 2001, Democrats have used the filibuster 806 times, and now they're calling it Jim Crow.

 We just have to be ready to expose every bad part of it.

-Americans don't know yet that this is really a way to take away the whole constitutional idea of state controlled elections.
+Americans don't know yet that this is really a way to take away the whole constitutional idea of state-controlled elections.

-I mean, it's these are really scary times.
+I mean, these are really scary times.

-I think you're giving some uh good advice.
+I think you're giving some good advice.

-Um I guess it's a novel.
+I guess it's a novel.

-It's called what Satan's Dare.
+It's called What Satan's Dare.

-It's on Amazon.com and I guess in bookstores everywhere.
+It's on Amazon.com, and I guess in bookstores everywhere.

-What's the w when did you get into writing?
+When did you get into writing?

 I didn't know you were doing it.

-And all of um America's ideas, Western civilization are based on Judeo-Christian ideas that come out of the Bible, and we're not even defending the basic truths.
+Sean, it's a defense of biblical truth, and all of America's ideas, Western civilization, are based on Judeo-Christian ideas that come out of the Bible.

-Um America's declining because the Christian church is declining.
+America is declining because the Christian church is declining.

 And so this is a novel, but only because we create characters so people can relate up to a lot of the arguments in their own life.